Data Protection Notice

 We will also share your personal data in the following circumstances:

-- Where we need to do so to comply with our legal, regulatory or contractual obligations (which may include sharing information with regulators, auditors, government bodies or law enforcement agencies).
+- Where we need to do so to comply with our legal, regulatory or contractual obligations (which may include sharing information with regulators, auditors, law enforcement agencies or government bodies including the Ministry of Housing, Communities and Local Government in the UK where more information on their processing can be found here).

 - In an effort to trace you if we lose contact with you.